-Isaac, son of Abraham by Sarah, did not want his second son Jacob to marry into a foreign blood line but rather of his own descendants (Genesis 28:1,2).
+Isaac, son of Abraham by Sarah, did not want his second son Jacob (aka, Israel, Genesis 35:10) to marry into a foreign bloodline but rather of his own descendants (Genesis 28:1,2).
 Jacob was obedient to his father traveling to his grandfather Laban’s house where he met his first cousin Rachel (Genesis 29:1-16).
 Rachel was pretty to look upon in face and figure – a combination that can cause a man to fall in love with the way they feel when they are around them (Genesis 29:17.
 1 John 2:16).
-Note I said “fall in love with the way they feel when around them” and we men (and women, too) can translate that into thinking we are falling in love with “them” when it is just the "feeling" that we are in love with.
+Note I said, “fall in love with the way they feel when around them” and we men (and women, too) can translate that into thinking we are falling in love with “them” when it is just the “feeling” that we are in love with.

-Meanwhile Rachel is never content and desires a baby, not for her husband’s sake, but her own sake (Genesis 30:1-8.
+Meanwhile, Rachel is never content and desires a baby, not for her husband’s sake, but her own sake (Genesis 30:1-8.
 Proverbs 30:15,16).
 Recall, she sold the right to practice getting pregnant to Leah.
-Consequently, I give her a lower score for not meeting man’s number one physical affection need.
+Consequently, I give her a lower score for not placing a higher priority on man’s number one physical affection need.

 Nevertheless, God does have mercy on Rachel and she has two sons – Joseph that later saved the Israelites in Egypt and Benjamin.
-However, Rachel dies while giving birth to her second child calling him Ben-Oni (son of my sorrow) but Jacob changes his name to Benjamin (son of the right hand or son of my strength) (Genesis 30:22-24.
+However, to Jacob’s sorrow (Genesis 48:7), Rachel dies while giving birth to her second child calling him Ben-Oni (son of my sorrow) but Jacob changes his name to Benjamin (son of the right hand or son of my strength) (Genesis 30:22-24.
 Genesis 35:17-20).
+Ironically, the one that exclaimed “Give me children or I’ll Die” died in childbirth.
+(Genesis 30:1, Genesis 35:17,18)

 Furthermore, while Laban might not have had the best intentions in the “bait and switch” – God turned it to GoOD!
 (Genesis 50:20.
 Proverbs 19:14)